-Many people use an aloe vera because its great for your skin and it can fight oxidative damage, help build collagen, and possibly even treat type 2 diabetes.
+Many people use an aloe vera because it’s great for your skin and it can fight oxidative damage, help build collagen, and possibly even help control blood sugar.

 It’s not just for use after a bad sunburn.
-Read on if you want to find out about the best aloe vera supplements on the market right now and what they might be useful for.
+Read on if you want to find out about the best aloe vera supplements on the market right now and who should and shouldn’t use them.

-If you are looking for an easy and inexpensive solution for taking aloe vera, NOW Aloe Vera Gels are your best bet.
-They are inexpensive, pure, popular, and come in a capsule that delivers 50 mg of aloe vera gel.
+If you are looking for an easy solution for taking aloe vera, NOW Aloe Vera Gels are a good bet.
+They are pure, popular, and come in a capsule that delivers 10 grams equivalent of aloe vera.